nextchapterstudio/ncs-next-template/README.md

 ## Linting and Typechecking
 - [Husky](https://typicode.github.io/husky/#/) is set up to run [ESLint](https://eslint.org/) and Typechecking when you run `git push`
-- [Prettier](https://prettier.io/) is also set up for code formatting
+- [Prettier](https://prettier.io/) is also integrated with ESLint for consistent code formatting